-The executive officers of the Fund receive no direct remuneration from the Fund.
+The executive officers of the Fund and those of its Trustees who are "interested persons" (as defined in the 1940 Act) of the Fund receive no direct remuneration from the Fund.
 Each Trustee receives an annual retainer of \$150,000 payable in quarterly installments and allocated among each portfolio in the Highland Funds Complex based upon relative net assets.
 The Trustees are reimbursed for actual out-of-pocket expenses relating to attendance at meetings.
 The Trustees do not receive any separate compensation in connection with service on Committees or for attending Board or Committee Meetings; however, the Chairman of the Board and the Chairman of the Audit Committee each receive an additional payment of \$10,000 payable in quarterly installments and allocated among each portfolio in the Highland Funds Complex based on relative net assets.
 The Trustees do not have any pension or retirement plan.

-The following table summarizes the compensation paid by the Fund to its Trustees and the aggregate compensation paid by the Highland Funds Complex to the Trustees for services rendered in the fiscal year ended December 31, 2019.
+The following table summarizes the compensation paid by the Fund to its Trustees and the aggregate compensation paid by the Highland Funds Complex to the Trustees for services rendered in the fiscal year ended September 30, 2019.

 Name of Trustee Aggregate Compensation From the Fund Pension or Retirement Benefits Accrued as Part of the Fund's Expense Estimated Annual Benefits Upon Retirement Aggregate Compensation from the Highland Funds Complex

 Independent Trustees

-Timothy K. Hui 1 \$10,852 \$ 0 \$ 0 \$ 37,500
+Timothy K. Hui 1 \$ 6,805 \$ 0 \$ 0 \$ 75,000

-Bryan A. Ward 2 \$46,302 \$ 0 \$ 0 \$160,000
+Bryan A. Ward 2 \$14,516 \$ 0 \$ 0 \$160,000

-Dr. Bob Froehlich \$43,408 \$ 0 \$ 0 \$150,000
+Dr. Bob Froehlich \$13,609 \$ 0 \$ 0 \$150,000

-Ethan Powell 2 \$46,302 \$ 0 \$ 0 \$160,000
+Ethan Powell 2 \$14,516 \$ 0 \$ 0 \$160,000

 Interested Trustee

-John Honis 3 \$43,408 \$ 0 \$ 0 \$150,000
+John Honis 3 \$13,609 \$ 0 \$ 0 \$150,000

 Dustin Norris 4 N/A N/A N/A N/A

-- 1 Effective March 31, 2019, Mr. Hui resigned as an Independent Trustee of the Fund.
+- Effective March 31, 2019, Mr. Hui resigned as an Independent Trustee of the Fund.
 Mr. Hui's resignation was related to a reduction in the size of the Board to five members.
-There were no material conflicts, disagreements or other issues between Mr. Hui, the Board of Trustees or the Fund. - 2 Effective December 31, 2018, the Board approved an aggregate compensation increase of \$10,000 payable to each of the Chairman of the Audit Committee and the Chairman of the Board. - 3 Effective January 28, 2020, Mr. Honis is treated as an Interested Trustee of the Fund. - 4 Effective February 28, 2020, Mr. Norris resigned as an Interested Trustee of the Fund.
+There were no material conflicts, disagreements or other issues between Mr. Hui, the Board of Trustees or the Fund. - 2 Effective December 31, 2018, the Board approved an aggregate compensation increase of \$10,000 payable to each of the Chairman of the Audit Committee and the Chairman of the Board. - 3 Effective January 28, 2020, Mr. Honis is treated as an Interested Trustee of the Fund - Effective February 28, 2020, Mr. Norris resigned as an Interested Trustee of the Fund.
 Mr. Norris' resignation was related to a reduction in the size of the Board to four members and the Governance Committee's decision to maintain the independence of at least 75% of the Board in connection with industry best practice.
 There were no material conflicts, disagreements or other issues between Mr. Norris, the Board or the Fund.